-- evaluation of alternatives to the proposed closure activities, including whether any alternative closure activities would result in greater protection of human health and the environment and, if closure is not proposed by removal of all coal combustion waste and leachate from coal combustion waste, an explanation of why removal is technically infeasible or would not result in greater protection of human health and the environment. when requested by the Agency - 4) if the closure plan would lead to a new or increased loading of pollutants to surface waters, an antidegradation demonstration as required by 35 Ill.
+- B) the final slope design and construction and demonstration of compliance with the stability criteria required in Section 841.415 of this Part; - C) the final cover system required by Section 841.420 of this Part; - D) containment using a low permeability vertical barrier; and - E) other remedial measures approved by the Agency; - 3) evaluation of alternatives to the proposed closure activities, when requested by the Agency. - 4) proposed timeline for implementation and completion of all proposed closure activities, including an estimate of the time required for hydrostatic equilibrium of groundwater beneath the unit. - 5) estimates of the cost of closure and post-closure care; - 65) a copy of the following plans and investigations: - A) groundwater monitoring plan required pursuant to Section 841.210 of this Part, - B) hydrogeologic site characterization required by Section 841.200 of this Part and any other hydrogeological site investigation performed under this Part; and - C) a copy of the most recent annual statistical analysis required by Section 841.235 of this Part; - 6) an alternative impact assessment which includes:

+A) the purpose and anticipated benefits of the proposed closure.

+- B) identification and characterization of any surface water or groundwater affected by the proposed closure. - C) potential impacts of the closure on groundwater and surface water quality. - D) technical and economic assessment of alternatives to the proposed closure, which may include the following: - i) additional treatment levels of any wastewater discharged to waters of the United States, including no discharge alternatives; - ii) discharges of waste waters to alternate locations, if applicable; - iii) beneficial reuse of CCW; - iv) closure by removal of coal combustion waste and leachate from coal combustion waste; and - v) pollution prevention measures such as operation or process changes, wastewater recycling and reuse, rerouting waste streams within the facility, improved operation and maintenance - 7) evaluation of the factors listed in Section 841.500(c)(3)(B); - 8) estimates of the cost of closure and post-closure care; - 97) a proposal for a GMZ as set forth in 35 Ill.
 Adm.
-Code 302.105(f); - 54) proposed timeline for implementation and completion of all proposed closure activities, including an estimate of the time required for hydrostatic equilibrium of groundwater beneath the unit. - 65) estimates of the cost of closure and post-closure care, including of each evaluated closure alternative; - 76) a copy of the following plans and investigations: - A) groundwater monitoring plan required pursuant to Section 841.210 of this Part, - B) hydrogeologic site characterization required by Section 841.200 of this Part and any other hydrogeological site investigation performed under this Part; and - C) a copy of the most recent annual statistical analysis required by Section 841.235 of this Part; - 87) a proposal for a GMZ as set forth in 35 Ill.
+Code 620.250, if applicable, and including, but not limited to, plans, specifications, drawings for any structures or devices that must be constructed, and groundwater modeling results and supporting documentation where appropriate; - 108) description of the CQA program required by Section 841.155 of this Part. - 119) description of institutional controls prohibiting potable uses, if applicable, and copies of the instruments achieving those controls;

+- 1210) description of previous preventive response plan developed pursuant to Section 841.235 of this Part or 35 Ill.
 Adm.
-Code 620.250, if applicable, and including, but not limited to, plans, specifications, drawings for any structures or devices that must be constructed, and groundwater modeling results and supporting documentation where appropriate; - 98) description of the CQA program required by Section 841.155 of this Part. - 109) description of institutional controls prohibiting potable uses, if applicable, and copies of the instruments achieving those controls; - 110) description of previous preventive response plan developed pursuant to Section 841.235 of this Part or 35 Ill.
-Adm.
 Code 620.230, or corrective action pursuant to Subpart C of this Part or 35 Ill.
 Adm.
-Code 620.250, if

-- applicable, including, but not limited to, plans, specifications, and drawings for any structures or devices that were constructed; and - 124) the signature and seal of the professional engineer supervising the preparation of the closure plan. - b) The Agency may request additional information from the owner or operator when necessary to evaluate the proposed closure plan. - c) The Agency shall put any antidegradation demonstration submitted under Section 841.410 (a)(4) of this Part on public notice as required by 35 Ill.
-Admin.
-Code 302.105 (f)(3).
-If required, the antidegradation demonstration must be approved by the Agency before a corrective action plan can be approved.
-The approved antidegradation demonstration may then be deemed complete for the purposes of a NPDES modification necessary to implement the closure plan.
+Code 620.250, if applicable, including, but not limited to, plans, specifications, and drawings for any structures or devices that were constructed; and - 1311) the signature and seal of the professional engineer supervising the preparation of the closure plan. - b) The Agency may request additional information from the owner or operator when necessary to evaluate the proposed closure plan.